smrchy/redis-sessions/README.md

 ```

 Notes:

 * You might want to store this token in a cookie / localStorage / sessionStorage.
-* If you use Express check out [https://www.npmjs.com/package/connect-redis-sessions](Connect-Redis-Sessions).
+* If you use Express check out [Connect-Redis-Sessions](https://www.npmjs.com/package/connect-redis-sessions) (Currently incompatible with version 4.0.0).
 * As long as the `ttl` isn't reached this token can be used to get the session object for this user.
 * Remember that a user (`user1001` in this case) might have other sessions.
 * If you want to limit the number of sessions a user might have you can use the `soid` (sessions of id) method to find other sessions of this user or the `killsoid` (Kill sessions of id) method to kill his other sessions first.